biati-digital/alfred-calculate-anything/README.md

 ### Units Options
-The following options are available for the currency.
+The following options are available.
 Simply launch Alfred and type **calculate configure** and select any of the options below.
 [View the configuration section for more info](#configuration)

 - **Set System of Measurement**
 Here you can define your System of Measurement, this option is still in development but as the workflow grows this might be necessary for US users, by default the metric system will be used but you can define **imperial or metric**